Meet Tom Couser

 He instituted a peer mediation program, equipping students to resolve conflicts within the student body.
 While at LHS he also taught A. P. psychology and religion.
 On an extra-curricular level Tom coached basketball, including two years as varsity boys coach.
 Tom retired from full-time ministry in 2007.

 While in college Tom met Barbara Brown.
 They were married on June 14, 1969 in St. Louis.
 Barb is a gifted musician and educator.
 She has taught at the grade school and preschool level.
 She has served as director of music at Bethlehem Lutheran Church in Dundee, Illinois, Holy Cross Lutheran Church in Dallas, and Crown of Life Lutheran Church in Colleyville, Texas.
 Tom and Barb have been blessed with three children.
 Peter is on the pastoral staff at St. Paul Lutheran Church in Fort Worth, Texas where he oversees their multi-site ministry, The Summit in Aledo.
 Peter is married to Amy, and they have three sons.
-Mark is married to Kristen Seals and serves as lead pastor at The Crossing Church (a Lutheran Church plant) in Dallas.
+Mark serves as pastor at The Tree of Life Lutheran Church in Garland, Texas.
 Tom and Barb’s daughter, Katie Seale, is married to John.
+They have a son.
 Katie is director of worship and the arts at Prince of Peace Lutheran Church in Carrollton, Texas.

 In his free time Tom enjoys reading, with his favorite authors being John Grisham and Philip Yancy.
 He also enjoys playing golf, following major league baseball, TCU football and the NASCAR circuit.